Bojnice Castle: History

 Bojnice Castle was first mentioned in written records in 1113, in a document held at the Zobor Abbey.
 Originally built as a wooden fort, it was gradually replaced by stone, with the outer walls being shaped according to the uneven rocky terrain.
 Its first owner was Hungarian nobleman Matthew III Csák, who received it in 1302 from the King Ladislaus V of Hungary.
 Later, in the 15th century, it was owned by King Matthias Corvinus of Hungary, who gave it to his illegitimate son John Corvinus in 1489.
 Matthias liked to visit Bajmóc and it was here that he worked on his royal decrees.
-He used to dictate them under a linden tree, which is now known as the "Linden tree of King Matthias".
+He used to dictate them under a linden tree, which is now known as the Linden tree of King Matthias.
 After his death the castle became the property of the Zápolya family (see John Zápolya), a Hungarian noble family.
 The Thurzós, the richest family in the northern Kingdom of Hungary, acquired the castle in 1528 and undertook its major reconstruction.
 The former fortress was turned into a Renaissance castle.
 From 1646 on, the castle's owners were the Pálfis, who continued to rebuild the castle.

-Finally, the last famous castle owner from the Pálffy family, Hungarian Count János Ferenc Pálfi (1829–1908), made a complex romantic reconstruction from 1888 to 1910 and created today's imitation of French castles of the Loire valley.
+Finally, the last famous castle owner from the Pálffy family, Hungarian Count János Ferenc Pálffy (1829–1908), made a complex romantic reconstruction from 1888 to 1910 and created today's imitation of French castles of the Loire valley.
 He not only built the castle, but also was the architect and interior designer.
 He utilized his artistic taste and love for collecting art pieces.
 He was one of the greatest collectors of antiques, tapestries, drawings, paintings, and sculptures of his time.